 AWS provides a comprehensive suite of machine learning and AI services to help enterprises build, train and deploy intelligent models at scale.
 Amazon SageMaker is AWS’s flagship service that enables data scientists and developers to prepare and build machine learning models quickly.
 It provides a fully managed environment to train models using either pre-built AI/ML algorithms or custom code.

-AWS also offers a range of purpose-built AI/ML services that enterprises can leverage for specific use cases:
+AWS also offers a range of purpose-built machine learning services that enterprises can leverage for specific use cases:

 - Comprehend for natural language processing and text analysis